PioneersHub/pytanis/README.md

 ## Development

 This section is only relevant if you want to contribute to Pytanis itself.
 Your help is highly appreciated!
+There are two options for local development.

+Whilst both option are valid, the Devcontainer setup is the most convenient, as all dependencies are preconfigured.

+### Devcontainer Setup

+After having cloned this repository:

+1. Make sure to have a local installation of [Docker] and [VS Code] running.
+2. Open [VS Code] and make sure to have the [Dev Containers Extension] from Microsoft installed.
+3. Open the cloned project in [VS Code] and from the bottom right corner confirm to open the project to be opened within the Devcontainer.

+If you miss any dependencies check out the `devcontainer.json` within the `.devcontainer` folder.
+Otherwise, the right python environment with [pipx], [hatch], [pre-commit] and [hatch-pip-compile] as well as the initialization step for the Hatch environments are already included.

+### Conventional Setup

 After having cloned this repository: